FreeRTOS/FreeRTOS/FreeRTOS/Demo/AVR_Dx_Atmel_Studio/readme.md

  - register tasks to verify the context switch (**regtest.c**)
  - polled queue tasks (**PollQ.c**)
  - serial communiation tasks (**Serial.c**)
- - check task hat periodically checks the other tasks are operating without error.
+ - check task that periodically checks the other tasks are operating without error.

 This demo uses the **check** task to periodically inspect the standard demo tasks in order to ensure all the tasks are functioning as expected.
 The check task also toggles an LED to give a visual feedback of the system status.
-If the LED is toggling every 3 seconds, then the check task has not discovered any problems.
-If the LED is stop toggling, then the check task has discovered a problem in one or more tasks.
+If the LED is toggling roughly every second, then the check task has not discovered any problems.
+If the LED stops toggling, then the check task has discovered a problem in one or more tasks.

+To see the console output from serial communication tasks, serial port could be configured as:
+ - baud rate 9600
+ - data 8-bit
+ - parity none
+ - stop bits 1-bit
+ - flow control none

 ### Full Demo